NpoolFilecoin/fil-peggy/README.md

 - [ ] Executable file size optimization

 ## ${\color{blue}{9 \ Try \ it}}$
 We still do not have a full version (and it may be available after a long time, :().
-But we really have some preview feature could be try.
+But we really have some preview feature could be tried.
 ### Compile
 ```cargo build```
 ### Run